seenthattinker/Conceptinero/wiki/sredEligible.md

 in subsection 248(1) of the Act.
 An SR&ED project is defined as a project comprising a set of interrelated activities that:

-![x] collectively are necessary in attempting to achieve the
-    specific [scientific or technological
-    advancement](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#dvncmnt)
-    defined for the project by overcoming [scientific or technological uncertainty](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#ncrtnty);
+- collectively are necessary in attempting to achieve the specific [scientific or technological advancement](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#dvncmnt) defined for the project by overcoming [scientific or technological uncertainty](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#ncrtnty);
     and

-![x] are pursued through a [systematic investigation or
+- are pursued through a [systematic investigation or search](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#systmnv) in a field of [science](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#scn)
-    search](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#systmnv)
-    in a field
-    of [science](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#scn)